brettinternet/mic-mute/README.md

   - [x] Mute input devices
     - Note: Some virtual devices may be unable to mute for now
   - [x] Provide global hotkey muting
-  - [ ] Mute newly connected input devices
-  - [ ] While active, keep input devices muted even if toggled by other methods
+  - [ ] Polls for new devices to mute while active
 - Visual confirmation of mute status
   - [x] Show microphone mute status in system tray
   - [x] Show microphone mute status in small popup window